 6501 Railroad Ave, Snoqualmie, WA 98065.
 Google Maps

-The Great Northern Hotel was an informational hub within the show’s lore.
-Owned by fictional business tycoon Benjamin Horne, the Great Northern encompasses the cozy, rustic Luxury Twin Peaks vacationing feeling.
-You too can experience that great Great Northern cup of joe in the morning.
-In real life, the hotel is actually called the Salish Lodge and Spa, but besides the name change, it’s interior and exterior maintains the same mysterious lodge-living as the show.
+The Great Northern Hotel was a major informational hub within the show’s lore.
+Owned by fictional business tycoon Benjamin Horne, the Great Northern encompasses the cozy, rustic feeling of vacationing in Twin Peaks.
+You too can experience that great Great Northern “cup o’ joe” in the morning.
+In real life, the hotel is called the Salish Lodge and Spa, but besides the name change, it’s interior and exterior maintains the same mysterious lodge-living as the show.

 Just as majestic in real life as the show’s title montage.
 The Snoqualmie Falls (or the White Tail Falls) is the name of the glorious cascade we see directly next to the Salish Lodge and Spa (a.k.a the Great Northern Hotel).
 Also located less than an hour away from downtown Seattle, WA, the Snoqualmie Falls have become a trendy spot for Twin Peaks fans.
 Many superfans are even getting engaged in the same sport we see on the title screen.
 The waterfall is definitely one spot you can’t miss.

 The Double R Diner